RareSkills/blog/compound-finance-interest-rate-model/compound-finance-interest-rate-model.md

 ![borrow interest per second highlighted](https://static.wixstatic.com/media/935a00_56328dc7b3ab4fc9b2e2cc9bcc91a0e1~mv2.png/v1/fill/w_666,h_212,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_56328dc7b3ab4fc9b2e2cc9bcc91a0e1~mv2.png)

 There are 31,536,000 seconds per year (SECONDS_PER_YEAR), not factoring in leap years and other Gregorian calendar quirks.
-If we multiply 31536000 (SECONDS_PER_YEAR) by 317097919 (borrowInterestRatePerSecond) we get (approximately) 0.01e18 (1e16).
+If we multiply 31536000 (SECONDS_PER_YEAR) by 317097919 (borrowPerSecondInterestRateBase) we get (approximately) 0.01e18 (1e16).
 On a scale where 1 is 1e18, this translates to a 1% borrow interest rate.

 Indeed, we can verify this by looking at the [Compound market for USDC on Ethereum](https://app.compound.finance/markets/usdc-mainnet).